AarhusCrypto/MiniTrix/README.txt

 Every project is build on the Linux platform by typing

-make -f linux.mak debug
+./build.sh debug

-make -f linux.mak release
+./build.sh release

-depending on the version wanted in the *linux* subfolder of each project.
+depending on the version wanted.
+To reproduce our performance results build the release version and follow the instructions below.

-The projects must be built in the following *order*, osal, math, ds, encoding, carena, cminimacs.
-Then caes and cinterp can be built independently of each other.

 Run:

-If successful the process above will create a *debug* or *release* folder next to this file.
+If successful the process above will create a *sys* folder next to this file.
 In this folder is the well known tree structure from /usr with bin, lib and include subfolders.
 In bin all the executable are, here a summary of a few of them:

 genpre - generate preprocessing material